đ Help Centre

 Code of Ethics & Safety

-At HomeWagger, our Code of Ethics protects dogs, adopters, and rehomers.
+Our Code of Ethics protects dogs, adopters, and rehomers.
 Every user agrees at sign-up.
 The principles are simple:

-- Compassion â no judgement for rehomers, respect for adopters.
+- Compassion â no judgement for rehomers; respect for adopters.

-- Transparency â honesty builds trust.
+- Transparency â honesty builds trust and protects dogs.

 What if I see a problem?